Pharmaceutical analysis- Titration and types ( Volhard's , Fajan and mohr's)

 ⇅

-AgCl + Flouroseien
+AgCl + Fluorescein

-(This complex gives pink colour)
+(This complex gives pink color.)

-Mohr's method-;
+Mohr's method—

 ★ This method was given by Karl Friedrich Mohr.